Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning: Abstract

 \section{Abstract}

 We study computable probably approximately correct (CPAC) learning, where learners are required to be computable functions.
 It had been previously observed that the Fundamental Theorem of Statistical Learning, which characterizes PAC learnability by finiteness of the Vapnik--Chervonenkis (VC-)dimension, no longer holds in this framework.
 Recent works recovered analogs of the Fundamental Theorem in the computable setting, for instance by introducing an effective VC-dimension.
-Guided by this, we investigate the connection between CPAC learning and recursively enumerable representable (RER) classes, whose members can be algorithmically listed.
-Our results show that the \emph{effective} VC-dimensions can take arbitrary values above the traditional one, even for RER classes, which creates a whole family of (non-)examples for various notions of CPAC learning.
-Yet the two dimensions coincide for classes satisfying sufficiently strong notions of CPAC learning.
-We then observe that CPAC learnability can also be characterized via containment of RER classes that realize the same samples.
-Furthermore, it is shown that CPAC learnable classes satisfying a unique identification property are necessarily RER.
-Finally, we establish that agnostic learnability can be guaranteed for RER classes, by considering the relaxed notion of nonuniform CPAC learning.
+In this work, we investigate the relationship between CPAC learning and recursively enumerable representable (RER) classes, hypothesis classes whose members can be algorithmically listed, in the context of the Fundamental Theorem.
+We demonstrate that the RER property is deeply connected to CPAC learning by characterizing several notions of CPAC learnability via the existence of certain RER classes realizing the same samples.
+We further establish that the RER property alone is sufficient to guarantee nonuniform CPAC learnability and give a sufficient condition for CPAC learnable classes to be RER.
+Other results show that the effective VC-dimension can take arbitrary values above the traditional one and we note that the two dimensions coincide given the existence of a computable empirical risk minimizer.
+This recovers classical PAC bounds for most practically relevant classes and establishes a family of examples separating several notions of learnability.